sandeep-tukaram/algods/README.md

 When I first read books on algorithms, the design aspect of algorithms at best appeared random.
 Some genius had an eureka moment and voila! an algorithm is born.
 It took many repeated readings to realize that algorithm are designed using techniques and not magic.

-### Subproblems
+### Subproblems technique
-Subproblems are smaller instances of the problem.
+The big idea is simple.
+Split a problem into smaller problems (subproblems).
+Solve the subproblems and reuse their solution to solve the original problem.
+The general structure of the idea looks like below.

+    solve problem  {
+        solve subproblem1 {}, subproblem2 {} ...        // divide
+        reuse solutions of all the subproblems.         // combine }

-    ### Divide and Conquer
+#### Divide and Conquer
 Divide and Conquer is a technique that breaks a problem into smaller subproblems, solves each subproblem, and then combines the solutions to solve the original problem.

 ### Optimization